cmr6689/WebCheckers/docs/DesignDoc.md

 ####UI Tier Code Coverage
-![The WebCheckers UI Tier Code Coverage](ui_tier.png)
+![The WebCheckers UI Tier Code Coverage](ui_tier.png) (Note that the WebServer's code coverage is 0% because although it is part of the UI tier, testing it was not necessary)

 ####Model Tier Code Coverage
 ![The WebCheckers Model Tier Code Coverage](model_tier.png)